Cancer Research UK logo.

 Bleeding problems

 You might bleed from different areas of the body.
-This includes vomiting or coughing up blood and passing blood in your wee (urine) or poo.
+This can be serious.

 Feeling or being sick